Guy Richardson

 Guy Colquhoun Richardson (8 September 1921 – 27 October 1965) was a British rower who competed in the 1948 Summer Olympics.

-Richardson was born at Guildford, Surrey; he was the son of Alexander Richardson, an army officer and Olympic medalist, and his wife Agnes Thackeray.
+Richardson was born at Guildford, Surrey; he was the son of Alexander Richardson, a British general and 1928 Olympic medalist, and his wife Agnes Thackeray.
 He attended Cambridge University and in 1947 and 1948, he was a member of the victorious Cambridge crews in the Boat Races.
 Most of the Cambridge crew of 1948 also rowed for Leander Club at Henley Royal Regatta.
 The Leander eight were selected to row for Great Britain in the 1948 Summer Olympics and won the silver medal.
-Richardson died in a plane crash in 1965.
+Richardson died on 27 October 1965 when the BEA Vickers Vanguard he was travelling on crashed at Heathrow Airport.